StiPEx

 Why investigating stigmatisation during the coronavirus pandemic?

-From the very beginning, the coronavirus pandemic was accompanied by unresolved issues, diverging opinions - even among experts (e.g., Kunz, 2021) - and the dissemination of misinformation (Rocha et al., 2021).
-People's fears were fuelled by the uncertainties associated with the novel virus (Millroth & Frey, 2021).
-One resulting phenomenon was prejudice, marginalisation and discrimination against people and groups considered responsible for the spread of the coronavirus.
-People working in the healthcare sector (Faller et al., 2022) or with an Asian background (Li et al., 2021), for instance, were considered as potential spreaders of the virus.
-While their marginalisation can be a form of self-protection (Deacon, 2006) it has a significant impact on those affected, both in terms of their physical and mental health (Ransing et al., 2020).
-At the same time, there may be effects that, in the worst case, even favour the spread of a pandemic (Ransing et al., 2020).
-Stigmatisation is a complex and serious phenomenon that is highly relevant to consider in the context of the pandemic spread of a virus.
+From the beginning, the COVID-19 pandemic was accompanied by open questions, diverging opinions - even among experts (e. g., Kunz, 2021), and the spread of misinformation (Rocha et al., 2021).
+The uncertainties surrounding the new virus fueled people's fears (Millroth & Frey, 2021).
+One resulting phenomenon was the prejudgement, exclusion and discrimination of individuals and groups perceived as responsible for the spread of the coronavirus.
+People working in healthcare (Faller et al., 2022) or those of Asian descent (Li et al., 2021), for example, were at times perceived as potential carriers of COVID-19.
+Their devaluation can, in principle, be viewed as a form of self-protection (Deacon, 2006), but it has significant consequences for those affected - impacting both their physical and mental health (Ransing et al., 2020).
+At the same time, effects may arise that, in the worst case, even contribute to the spread of the pandemic (Ransing et al., 2020). stigmatisation is a complex and serious phenomenon, and its examination is highly relevant in the context of the pandemic spread of a virus.

 Literature